 2012 - Current

 During his time in the Detention Center, he promoted to the position of Corporal, and held that rank for two years.
-Lieutenant Alvarado then transferred within the Sheriff’s Office from the Detention Division to Patrol, where he worked as a Patrol Deputy for three years.
-In 2018 Lieutenant Alvarado was promoted the position of Lieutenant for the Detention Center by Sheriff Clint Becker.
-Lieutenant Alvarado believes in working side by side with his employees and values their opinions and experiences for proper Detention Center operations.
+Captain Alvarado then transferred within the Sheriff’s Office from the Detention Division to Patrol, where he worked as a Patrol Deputy for three years.
+In 2018, Captain Alvarado was promoted the position of Captain for the Detention Center by Sheriff Clint Becker.
+Captain Alvarado believes in working side by side with his employees and values their opinions and experiences for proper Detention Center operations.

 History of the Converse County Sheriff's Office